On this page

 - to help you or someone you care for stay in the community rather than going into care

 - if you've been homeless or had an unsettled way of life and will have support to sustain a tenancy

 - if you're looking after a prisoner or a young offender who is on temporary release

 To get a community care grant you must be on a low income or be unable to to access your money.
-Read more about what this means.
+See the next paragraph.